 - 1. BELIEVES the accreditation reports issued by the Accreditation Council for Graduate Medical Education (ACGME) (2005) and the Liaison Committee on Graduate Medical Education should be open to public scrutiny; - 2.
 URGES the LCME to require medical schools, as a prerequisite for accreditation, to provide comprehensive professional liability coverage for each medical student while participating in intramural and extramural clinical programs accredited by or affiliated with the medical school; - 3.
 URGES that students be allowed full participation in all aspects of the accreditation process of the LCME: - a. full participation by students in the self-study portion of the accreditation process at each school; - b. the inclusion of students as members of site visit teams; - c. full voting privileges for the student participants on the Liaison Committee on Medical Education. - 4.
-URGES the LCME to require medical schools, as a prerequisite for accreditation, to have in place programs promoting medical student well being.
-(1992)
+ENCOURAGES the LCME to adopt medical student appropriate, sensitive, proactive and thorough notification policies and procedures with respect to medical school probation and loss of accreditation (2012).